 Directors and Key Managerial Personnel

-During the financial year 2017-18 your Company has received complaints with regard tonon-receipt of annual report and non-receipt of dividend.
-The details of complaints areappended to this Report as Annexure V.
+During the financial year 2020-21 your Company has received complaintsgenerally with regards to non-receipt of annual report and non-receipt of dividend whichwere resolved within the prescribed timeframe.
+The details of complaints are appended tothis Report as Annexure - IV.

 Secretarial Audit Report

 The Board of Directors of your Company have appointed M/s A. K. Jain& Co.
 Company Secretaries Mumbai to conduct the Secretarial Audit of the Companyfor FY 2020-21.
 The Secretarial Audit Report is appended to this Report as Annexure - V.

 There are no qualifications reservations or adverse remarks ordisclaimers made by M/s A. K. Jain & Co.
 Company Secretaries Mumbai in theirsecretarial audit report.